microsoft/LightGBM/docs/FAQ.rst

 * https://bugzilla.redhat.com/show_bug.cgi?id=1722181#c6
 * https://gcc.gcc.gnu.narkive.com/vOXMQqLA/failure-to-dlopen-libgomp-due-to-static-tls-data

-If you are experiencing this issue when using the ``lightgbm`` Python package, try upgrading to at least ``v4.6.0``.
+If you are experiencing this issue when using the ``lightgbm`` Python-package, try upgrading to at least ``v4.6.0``.

-For older versions of the Python package, or for other LightGBM APIs, this issue can often be avoided by loading ``libgomp.so.1``.
+For older versions of the Python-package, or for other LightGBM APIs, this issue can often be avoided by loading ``libgomp.so.1``.
 That can be done directly by setting environment variable ``LD_PRELOAD``, like this: